 Hire a coach.
-You can do this face-to-face, online, via phone and Skype, or by email.
+You can do this face-to-face, online, via phone and online, or by email.
 A coach will help you define your goals and encourage you to stick with it.
 They will always offer positive and encouraging feedback as long as you are doing your part.

 Expect boredom and reach out when you’re struggling.
 If you can push through those times of boredom it will increase your resolve.
 Let people in your network encourage you to keep going and you can do the same for them.